 What information is a responsible employee obligated to report?

 Subject to the exemption for counseling or clerical employees discussed above, a responsible employee must report to the school’s Title IX coordinator, or other appropriate school designee, all relevant details about the alleged sexual misconduct that the student or another person has shared, and that the school will need to determine what occurred and to resolve the situation.
-This includes the names of the alleged perpetrator (if known), the student who experienced the alleged sexual misconduct, other students involved in the alleged sexual misconduct, as well as relevant facts, including the date, time, and location.
+This includes the names of the alleged perpetrator (if known), the individual who experienced the alleged sexual misconduct, other individuals involved in the alleged sexual misconduct, as well as relevant facts, including the date, time, and location.
 A school must make clear to its responsible employees to whom they should report an incident of alleged sexual misconduct.

 To ensure compliance with these reporting obligations, it is important for a school to train its responsible employees annually on Title IX and the school’s sexual misconduct policies and procedures.
-If you have not taken the required Title IX training you can attend an online session through Haven accessible through UAOnline.
+If you have not taken the required Title IX training you can attend an online session accessible through UAOnline.

-Letter to Statewide employees from President Johnsen PDF
+2018 Letter to Statewide employees PDF